Affirm Holdings Inc. (AFRM) Shares Up Despite Recent Market Volatility

 BofA Securities gave a rating of “Neutral” to AFRM, setting the target price at $13 in the report published on December 13th of the previous year.

-During the last 5 trading sessions, AFRM rose by +4.28%, which changed the moving average for the period of 200-days by -40.61% in comparison to the 20-day moving average, which settled at $14.00.
-In addition, Affirm Holdings Inc. saw 40.95% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AFRM fell by -3.33%, which changed the moving average for the period of 200-days by -52.59% in comparison to the 20-day moving average, which settled at $13.25.
+In addition, Affirm Holdings Inc. saw 25.54% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading